helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### Flow Context Directive

-The `<context>` directive can be used to pre-set the value of a given input in the flow context.
+The `<context>` directive can be used to preset the value of a given input in the flow context.
 The values set by this directive are flagged as read-only, and the inputs rendered by the UIs will be disabled.

 The `path` attribute is used to specify the path of the flow context node whose value is to be set.